AustinSteil/generate-files-model/src/fields/QUICK-START-ADDING-FIELDS.md

 The storage system will automatically:

 - ✅ Collect the new field when saving data
-- ✅ Store the new field in encrypted cookies
+- ✅ Store the new field in encrypted browser storage
 - ✅ Load the new field when restoring data
 - ✅ Include the new field in generated documents